-IV.
+Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact IV.
 BIC DLOGICAL RESOURCES.
-Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) Have a substantial adverse effect, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Game or U.S. Fish and Wildlife Service? \boxtimes b) Have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, regulations or by the California Department of Fish and Wildlife or U.S. Fish and Wildlife Service? c) Have a substantial adverse effect on federally protected wetlands as defined by Section 404 of the Clean Water Act (including, but not limited to, marsh, vernal pool, Coastal, etc.) through direct removal, filling, hydrological interruption, or other means? d) Interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites? \boxtimes e) Conflict with any local policies or ordinances protecting biological resources, such as a tree preservation policy or ordinance? \boxtimes f) Conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional, or state habitat conservation plan? \boxtimes a-d.
-The site is part of the Gateway Business Park Industrial Subdivision approved for industrial development in 1989.
-Improvements adjoining the site such as curb, gutter, sidewalk, sewer and water laterals, street lights, etc. were installed in the mid-1990's as part of the approved subdivision improvements.
-A previous survey of plant species, entitled Botanical Survey of Napa Valley Gateway, prepared by Jake Ruygt, dated August 25, 1988, was conducted in the airport industrial park area associated with the proposed subdivision and included the project site.
-The survey did not find any rare, threatened, or endangered species on the project site.
-In addition, Sheehy Creek was enhanced to mitigate potential impacts to biological resources resulting from future development on the lots within the subdivision.
-Prior to commencing construction of the required improvements and creek enhancement, the Gateway Business Park developer was required to obtain all necessary permits from California Department of Fish & Wildlife (formerly California Department of Fish & Game), the Army Corps of Engineers, and United States Fish and Wildlife Service.
+Would the project: · · a) Have a substantial adverse effect, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Game or U.S. Fish and Wildlife Service? $\boxtimes$ b) Have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, regulations or by the California Department of Fish and Game or US Fish and Wildlife Service? П П $\boxtimes$ П c) Have a substantial adverse effect on federally protected wetlands as defined by Section 404 of the Clean Water Act (including, but not limited to, marsh, vernal pool, Coastal, etc.) through direct removal, filling, hydrological interruption, or other means? $\boxtimes$ d) Interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites? ⋈ e) Conflict with any local policies or ordinances protecting biological resources, Ш Ш ٥, such as a tree preservation policy or ordinance? f) Conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional, or state habitat conservation plan? $\boxtimes$